BATON ROUGE — LSU used its new wide-open offense to full advantage Saturday night.

 “I think we were playing a little too far off on those.
 Give credit to our defense for shutting them down in the second half.
-Coach (Dave) Aranda worked hard at halftime and the players listened to him and got it done.
+Coach (Dave) Aranda worked hard at halftime.
 We had to face some adversity.”

-Clyde Edwards-Helaire and Tyrion David-Price ran for two touchdowns apiece and John Emery added another for the rare LSU running game hightlights.
+Clyde Edwards-Helaire and Tyrion David-Price ran for two touchdowns apiece and John Emery added another for the rare running game highlights.

 “We didn’t look very good on both lines of scrimmage early on.”

 Freshmen had the Tigers’ final four scores, including Trey Palmer’s 36-yard punt return for a touchdown on the first touch of his college career.

 The Demons led the Tigers 7-3 at the end of the first quarter when the Demons scored their first touchdown in 12 trips to LSU dating to 1911.